medivuehealth/ibdpal-server/README.md

 ## Database Setup

-The server automatically creates the necessary database tables and functions on startup.
+The server automatically creates the necessary database tables and functions on startup. # Updated Sun Jul 20 15:32:35 EDT 2025